walkerjeffd/abcd-model/README.md

 python app.py
 ```

-Build Static Files
+Build Static HTML Files
 ------------------

-To build a static version of the application, run the `build` command
+To build a static version of the HTML files, run the build command

 ```shell
 python app.py build